 Tons of candidates ask, “How long should I study for the CPA exam?”
 There is no standard number of study hours that the AICPA recommends, but I would suggest that you study for approximately 6-8 weeks for each section (REG, BEC, AUD, and FAR).
 This will give you plenty of time to work with your prep course, multiple choice questions, and/or other study materials and prepare for the CPA examination.

-So when you are scheduling your exam and applying for your NTS, make sure to leave yourself enough time to start studying about 7 weeks from your exam date.
+So when you are scheduling and applying for your NTS, make sure to leave yourself enough time to start studying for the CPA exam about 7 weeks from your exam date.

 Don’t Waste Time.
 Start Studying Now!

 The biggest piece of advice that I can give you no matter where you are in your life is to start studying right now.
 Procrastination will keep you from becoming a CPA indefinitely.
 Don’t let this happen to you.

-One of the best ways to get started and stay motivated is purchase a CPA review course that creates a study planner for you.
+One of the best ways to get started and stay motivated is to purchase a CPA review course that creates a study planner for you.
 Get the review course, schedule your exam, make the study plan, and stick to it.
 You won’t regret it.